huangy6/beat_pd/readme.md

 ```sh
 snakemake --profile beat-pd
 ```

+Note: these instructions are for SLURM.
+If using a different job submission manager, update the `cluster-profile.yml` file.

 ## Pipeline in detail
 The test set predictions can be regenerated using our pre-trained models following the directions in the [last section](#predict-test-data) below and downloading the extracted feature representations from [here](https://www.dropbox.com/sh/slpl7qe7n3t253a/AACwxKIjZsQlKzDrFyPDPvTsa?dl=0).